Jagadeesh961982/postmark/Readme.md

     npm start
     ```
     The server will start on `http://localhost:3000`.
 You should see "Server running on port 3000" and "MongoDB connected" in your console.

-5.  **Configure Your Webhook:**
-    Use a service like [ngrok](https://ngrok.com/) to expose your local server to the internet.
-Then, configure your email provider (e.g., Postmark) to send inbound email webhooks to your ngrok URL (e.g., `https://your-ngrok-id.ngrok.io/webhook`).